Alfresco/docs-alfresco/process-automation/latest/model/forms.md

 **Note:** You can link as many dropdowns as you want.

+When you use dropdown menus in Process Automation you can select multiple entries in one dropdown menu to limit the amount of results in another checkbox.

 When using **REST Service** you can use the ID of the linked widget in the REST URL.
 For example, if your URL is `https://mydomain.com/get-cities/country=${Country}` the value inside `${}` is the ID of the linked widget.
 If my widget had an ID called `my-dropdown` your URL would be `https://mydomain.com/get-cities/country=${my-dropdown}`.
 The `${my-dropdown-id}` can be used in any position of the URL, for example you can also use `https://mydomain.com/country=${Country}/get-cities`.